bastienchabal/gmail-mcp/README.md

 - **Reply Guide**: Best practices for context-aware email replies
 - **Debug Guide**: Troubleshooting common issues

-☑️ This MCP is configured so Claude will always asks you for confirmation before doing any important action, such as sending an email or creating a meeting.
+☑️ This MCP is configured so Claude will always ask you for confirmation before doing any important action, such as sending an email or creating a meeting.

 ## ⚠ Beta Notice